2025 Subaru Solterra

 7.5/10

 How are the range and efficiency?
-The Solterra has an EPA-estimated range between 222 and 227 miles, a disappointing figure in a class where the leaders can eclipse 300 miles on a single charge.
-In the Edmunds EV Range Test, the Solterra did outperform its EPA estimate, driving 249 miles on a single charge.
+The Solterra has an EPA-estimated range between 222 miles and 227 miles, a disappointing figure in a class where the leaders can eclipse 300 miles on a single charge.
+In the Edmunds EV Range Test, the Solterra AWD did outperform its EPA estimate, driving 249 miles on a single charge.
 Notably, it nearly matched its single-motor Toyota twin in our same range test despite the Toyota's higher EPA estimate.

 The EPA says the Solterra should use about 33 kWh of electricity for every 100 miles of driving.
 On our dedicated EV test route, we measured 27.8 kWh used, which is pretty efficient for a dual-motor EV.
 (Remember that the higher the kWh number, the less efficient the EV is.)
-For comparison, a Volkswagen ID.4 dual motor we tested used 31.4 kWh/100 miles.
+For comparison, a dual-motor Volkswagen ID.4 we tested used 31.4 kWh/100 miles.

 For DC fast charging, Subaru says the Solterra should be able to charge from 10% to 80% in 35 minutes when in ideal conditions.
-That's decent though rival SUVs, such as the Ioniq 5 and Model Y, can be even quicker to charge.
+That's decent, though rival SUVs, such as the Ioniq 5 and Model Y, can be even quicker to charge.

 Value